 Except as provided in this Notice of Privacy Practices or as required or allowable by law, our organization will not use or disclose your health information without written authorization from you.
 If you do authorize our organization to use or disclose your health information for another purpose, you may revoke your authorization in writing at any time.
-If you revoke your authorization, we will no longer be able to use or disclose health information governed by your written authorization, though we will be unable to recover or take back any disclosures we have already made.
+If you revoke your authorization, we will no longer be able to use or disclose health information about you for the reasons covered by your written authorization, though we will be unable to recover or take back any disclosures we have already made.